secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Testing

-Please follow the step to generate the submission.csv.
+To generate the submission, do the following steps:

 #### 1. Input commend.